Supamang2122/Mountain-Madness-2020/Readme.md

  This would select the cuisine and then add in food from the restaurant and add it into the checkout using the same principles.

 ### 3. Generating and determining the final bill
+   The food selected by the MCQBot is put into the cart.
+We then use the [Honey-Coupon-API](https://developer.honey.is/docs) to run a series of discount checks on the cart.
+   The final price, along with taxes but excluding the tip is calculated and sent to the DividingPayment function to help distribute and figure out the bill (for groups of people).

 ### 4. Dividing the Payment - The price is right

 ### 5. Setting the ordering location